bistri/screensharing-extensions/firefox-screensharing-extension/README.md

 ** Create the xpi file ( Firefox extension format ) **

 * zip the extension source files (and not the folder that contains files !)
-* rename your file extension.zip inro extension.xpi
+* rename your file extension.zip into extension.xpi

 =